olumidedaramola21/algorithm_implementations/README.md

 # algorithm_implementations
-This repo contains my not-so organized algorithms implementation in no particular order.
+This repo contains my not-so organized algorithm implementation in no particular order.